hichamtaha101/mongo-cli-scripts/README.md

 #### Docker Setup ####

 -   You'll need to have *docker* installed on your host machine for this project to work.
--   Run `docker-compose up` and using the docker UI, enter the CLI to start running the mongo scripts.
+-   Run `docker-compose up -d` and using the docker UI, enter the CLI of the mongo container to start running the mongo scripts.
+-   *If using a windows, you may have to open the code base in a text editor and change the line endings from CRLF to LF for it to work in the container's linux environment.
 ### Available Commands ###

 #### ssh_ec2.sh